 How to Perform a Needs Assessment for Your Nonprofit

-When starting a nonprofit, one of the most essential questions you should be asking yourself is: What is the problem my nonprofit solves?
+When starting a nonprofit, before you start brainstorming the perfect nonprofit name, one of the most essential questions you should be asking yourself is: What is the problem my nonprofit solves?
 Being able to answer this question is the foundation to performing a successful needs assessment.

 A needs assessment is the process for determining if there is an actual, measurable need to the problem your nonprofit wishes to solve.
 While this is typically a business exercise, it is particularly important to nonprofit organizations who are often tackling very specific challenges of society's largest problems.

-Completing an assessment of this caliber is also one of the beginning steps to preparing your business plan, determining your first objectives, and creating your core programs.
+Completing an assessment of this caliber is also one of the beginning steps to discovering which type of nonprofit you launch, determining your first objectives, and creating your core programs.

 In this article we will cover the two major steps to completing your needs assessment: